ismaelsow/ismaelsowdotcom/content/software.md

 share = false
 +++

-Searchness is a participant-friendly user research app that brings your recording, note-taking and insights generation under one roof and makes you more productive.
+Searchness is a **participant-friendly** user research app that brings your recording, note-taking and insights generation under one roof and makes you more productive.
 It makes it easy for you and your participant to connect.
-Participants can join a moderated session in just 3 clicks.
+Participants can join a moderated session **in just 3 clicks**.

 ![](/images/uploads/searchness-screenshot.png)